slatedocs/slate/source/includes/_api.md

 }
 ```
 ### [createMarket contract](https://github.com/AugurProject/augur-core/blob/master/src/functions/createMarket.se)
-#### createMarket(branchId, description, tradingFee, events, tags, makerFees, extraInfo, onSent, onSuccess, onFailed)
+#### createMarket(branchId, description, takerFee, events, tags, makerFee, extraInfo, onSent, onSuccess, onFailed)

-Creates a market on branch `branchId` with `description`, trading fee (as a proportion) of `tradingFee`, maker fees (proportion of trading fees paid by the order creator, as opposed to the person matching the order) `makerFees`, topics/categories `tags`, and more detailed description and/or link to more info `extraInfo`, and containing event IDs supplied in an array `events`.
+Creates a market on branch `branchId` with `description`, trading fees paid by the taker of a trade (as a proportion) `takerFee`, maker fees (fees paid by the order creator, as opposed to the person matching the order) `makerFee`, topics/categories `tags`, and more detailed description and/or link to more info `extraInfo`, and containing event IDs supplied in an array `events`.
 Regular (non-combinatorial) markets always have a single event; combinatorial markets allow up to 3 events.

 ```javascript
 // closeMarket contract